DrinkyBird/retromaze/README.md

                           given permission by Doomfiend to continue
                           JumpMaze 3.

 Additional Credits to   :   Nintendo: for their Mario textures, sounds and music
                             Sega: for their Sonic music and textures
                             Nintendo: for their Donkey Kong music
                             Nintendo: for their Megaman X textures
                             Rockman: for his remastered Megaman X intro song
                             Nintendo: for their Metroid textures
                             Doomfiend: JM3, and a majority of it's maps
                             Tormentor667: for his Blood Resource Pack
                             Monolith Productions: for Blood
                             Chopkinsca: textures from Phocas Island 2
-                          	Skulltag team:        Without Skulltag, JM3 wouldn't
+                            Skulltag team:Without Skulltag, JM3 wouldn't exist.
-												  exist.
-                          	Zandronum team: 	  Without Zandronum, RetroMaze
+                            Zandronum team: Without Zandronum, RetroMaze  wouldn't exist!
-												  wouldn't exist!
                             FateLord: for taking over JM3 and leading RetroMaze, and updating maps
-                          	AOSP: 				  Updating RJM01, RJM02, RJM04, and RJM06
-												  making RJM03 and RJMSEC01
+                            AOSP: Updating RJM01, RJM02, RJM04, and RJM06 making RJM03 and RJMSEC01
                             Enjay: For the liquid splashes
 ===========================================================================
 * What is included *